memphisdev/documentation/docs/release-notes/releases/latest-v0.4.5-beta.md

 ## ![:pensive:](https://a.slack-edge.com/production-standard-emoji-assets/14.0/apple-medium/1f614.png) Known issues

 * Authentication - Application-type users connect with Memphis (via the SDKs) using a connection token.
 For now, this token is constant and randomly generated per Memphis deployment.
-* While using an older SDK version, an error message appears on the station overview page saying, “Error while getting notified about a poison message: Missing mandatory message headers.”
+* While using an older SDK version, an error message appears on the station overview page saying, ï¿½Error while getting notified about a poison message: Missing mandatory message headers.ï¿½
 * When storage capacity reaches 100%, Memphis GUI becomes unresponsive till cleaned up by at least 10%.
 * Resending/dropping a great amount of dead-letter messages can significantly take time.

 <script setup>
-import BigLink from '../../../components/BigLink.vue'
+import BigLink from '/components/BigLink.vue'
 </script>